rvthak/izaboss/README.md

 A simplified version of the Board game Legend of the five Rings (LOT5R) for linux terminal

 ## Team:
-1) giorgos galanis - Bakusatsuou
+1) Giorgos Galanis - Bakusatsuou
-2) giannis rovithakis - rvthak
+2) Giannis Rovithakis - rvthak

 ## Compile and run the program using commands: